adefossez/treetable/README.md

 ## Usage and example

 The main function is `treetable.treetable`.
 It takes a tree-like structure to represent the table.
-For instance, I could have a subtable `info` and a subtable `metrics`, each one being recursively composed of other subtables.
+For instance, I could have a sub-table `info` and a sub-table `metrics`, each one being recursively composed of other sub-tables.

-Each extra level of subtable use a different separator (by default up to 3 levels but you can provide extra separators with the `separators` arguments).
+Each extra level of sub-table use a different separator (by default up to 3 levels but you can provide extra separators with the `separators` arguments).

 At the leaf level of the tree, a format string (that can be passed to the